Optimal Tacks in the SailTimer app with the Wind Instrument

 We provide a Wind Gauge app for Android, and the SailTimer API™ to provide NMEA 0183 data for viewing on other marine electronics.
 But the free SailTimer™ app gives better navigation information than even the most expensive GPS chartplotters.
 When using the Wind Instrument, as the wind changes, the SailTimer app updates your tacking results automatically.

-Here is a list of some of the unique features that you can get in the SailTimer app, when using the SailTimer Wind Instrument.
-The screenshots below are from iOS, but we are in the process of releasing an Android version too.
+Here is a list of some of the unique features that you can get in the SailTimer tacking app, when using the SailTimer Wind Instrument.

 Although the wind speed and direction from the Wind Instrument can be displayed in other software, the SailTimer app is unique in using a speedometer to show the wind speed.
 Marine anemometers have traditionally just used numbers for the wind speed, but we think this is more interesting and easier to see quickly.

 Note also the orange arrow on the dial around the outside of the Wind Speedometer, showing the wind direction.
 If you make the speedometer into a small icon to see more of the chart, the wind is then displayed as an arrow around the boat.

 You can also convert between True and Apparent wind direction and wind speed here, using the button in the upper right corner of the screen.

 When the Wind Speedometer is open, you can click on the Graph button to get the above display.
 This is an interesting way to review your sailing for the day, by comparing your boat speed with the wind speed.
 Both Apparent and True Wind Speed are shown on the graph.